JohnLeber/3DMM-Face-Sample/README.md

 **Running the software**

-When executed, the EXE performs the following:
+When starting the software, the following steps are performed:
-1) loads the sample nmeshes from the 'meshes' folder
+1) Loads the sample nmeshes from the 'meshes' folder
-2) calculates the average mesh by adding all vertices and dividing by the total number of meshes
+2) Calculates the average mesh by adding all vertices and dividing by the total number of meshes
-3) subtracts the average mesh from each of the meshes
+3) Subtracts the average mesh from each of the meshes
-4) calculates the eigenvectors using the JacobiSVD SVD fucntion in the Eigen libraries
+4) Calculates the eigenvectors using the JacobiSVD SVD fucntion in the Eigen libraries
-5) creates and renders a mesh on-the-fly created using the following equation where the scalar parameters are dynamically updated from the slider controls.
+5) Creates and renders a mesh on-the-fly created using the following equation where the scalar parameters are dynamically updated from the slider controls.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="https://render.githubusercontent.com/render/math?math={  S^{model}  =\overline{S}%2B\sum_{i=0}^{k-1} \alpha^{i}  \E^i}">